 - Determine benefit and pay logistics.
-Schedule some time with your HR and payroll department prior to your departure to talk about when you’re going to get your last paycheck when your medical benefits expire, and about your unused paid time off and vacation time.
+Schedule some time with your HR and payroll department before your departure to talk about when you’re going to get your last paycheck when your medical benefits expire, and about your unused paid time off and vacation time.
 Talk to your financial advisor about your best option for a 401(k) rollover or pension transfer.
 If you have a job offer from another company and they’ve given you a benefits package to consider, let your advisor have a look and help you determine the best benefits for your situation.

 - Write and solicit recommendations.
 Write your teammates’ letters of recommendation on LinkedIn.
 Ask them to do the same for you.
 If you’re looking for formal letters instead, ask for that.
 Ensure anybody you’re listing as a reference knows this and is OK with it.

 - Send the goodbye email.
 So the two weeks have passed and you’re wrapping everything up.
 Some companies turn off your email access right at closing time on your last day.
 Make a note on your calendar an hour before that to send a goodbye email to your colleagues.
-Make it polite and, if you want, offer your personal email for those who want to stay in touch.
+Make it polite and, if you want, offer your email to those who want to stay in touch.
 You can also encourage them to connect with you on LinkedIn if you aren’t already connected.